This post may contain affiliate links, please see our Privacy Policy for details.

 Other delicious Italian-inspired recipes

-Vegan Tuscan Tomato Bread Soup with Fresh Herbs
+Tomato Bread Soup with Fresh Herbs

-1 red onion, roughly sliced
+- 1 red onion roughly sliced

-1 clove of garlic, crushed
+- 1 clove garlic crushed

-4 tablespoons (9 g) of fresh oregano
+- 4 tablespoons (9 g) fresh oregano

-1 cup (20 g) of fresh basil
+- 1 cup (20 g) fresh basil

-5 tablespoons (75 ml) of extra-virgin olive oil
+- 5 tablespoons (75 ml) extra-virgin olive oil

-1 cup (150 g) of cherry tomatoes, cut in half
+- 1 cup (150 g) cherry tomatoes cut in half

-sea salt, to sprinkle on top
+- kosher salt to sprinkle on top

 If you don’t have stale bread, toast fresh bread